-The practice of "house flipping," -acquiring properties, making superficial improvements, and quickly reselling at a higher price-can cause housing costs to increase, leading to higher rates of displacement and increased exclusivity in higher resource neighborhoods.
+Housing speculation can cause housing costs to increase, leading to higher rates of displacement and increased exclusivity in higher resource neighborhoods.
 To curb the negative effects of speculation, the City will consider implementing an anti-speculation tax, which would apply a fee when a property is sold shortly after purchase.
 The City will conduct a market study to understand the potential impacts of such a tax and its appropriateness within Oakland.
 As discussed in Action 2.2.8, the City will also explore a possible Tenant Opportunity to Purchase/Community Opportunity to Purchase Act.

-Responsible Party: Oakland Department of Finance

-Potential Funding Source: General Plan Surcharge for the study; self-funding, if implemented
+Responsible Party: Oakland Department of Finance Potential Funding Source: General Plan Fund for the study; self-funding, if implemented Timeframe: 2026 Objectives: Study and consider implementing an anti-speculation tax to prevent displacement.

-Timeframe: 2026